-(Emma Bridges - emma.bridges@wsfc.ac.uk), for further assistance.
+(Emma Duell - emma.duell@wsfc.ac.uk), for further assistance.

 Staff may refer a student by firstly discussing any issues with them, and then informing the Learning Support Manager of their concerns.
 Contact will then be made with the student and support and guidance offered.